ga-wdi-boston/http-study/study.md

 GET /
 ```

-In other words, API docs often only describe the URI instead of the full URL.
+In othe`r words, API docs often only describe the URI instead of the full URL.

 The response your browser receives from Google is an HTML document the browser
 parses and renders.
 What would happen if you made the same get request outside